 To pay the application fee, the easiest way is via the Graduate Application Fees webpage.
 It is also possible to pay via check or money order, payable to New Mexico State University and submitted to the same mailing address given below.

-Please send undergraduate application materials to our offices, located at:
+Please send undergraduate application materials to the Undergraduate Admissions and Orientation offices, located at:

 New Mexico State University